Law StudentsPrint Page

 We want the people we train to stay with us.
 Our culture provides a meaningful and fulfilling platform for a long-term career.
 We cultivate an innovation mindset by encouraging and supporting intellectual curiosity and new ideas.
 And we look for future partners who can find purpose in the challenge of helping our clients develop products, pursue opportunities, manage risks, and resolve disputes.

-Recruiting for the 2022 Summer Program will take place in Fall 2021 and we will post our OCI schedule as soon as it is available.
+Recruiting for the 2022 Summer Program will take place in Fall 2021.
+Our 2021 OCI schedule is listed below:

 What to Expect